DIRECTORS & STAFF

 COLOR GUARD INSTRUCTOR

-David Michael Singleton (Coach Sing), a Bradwell Institute alum, is starting his second year as a sixth grade Social Studies teacher at Arthur Williams Middle School and his second year as a Guard Director with the Wayne County High School Marching Band.
+David Michael Singleton (Coach Sing), a Bradwell Institute alum, is currently a sixth grade Social Studies teacher at Arthur Williams Middle School and serves as the Guard Director with the Wayne County High School Marching Band.

 Singleton’s color guard journey began at Bradwell Institute where he learned to spin and began to take dance lessons his senior year.
 This led him to being part of the Southern Pride Color Guard, where he served as a captain the 2017 season.
 Singleton has experience teaching successful color guard programs such as Burke County High School, Bradwell Institute, May River High School, Long County High School, and his alma mater, Georgia Southern.
 This will be his seventh season as a director/choreographer.